jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 Chapter 07 review questions

-1. What are the two main representatives of stream editors
+1. What are the two main representatives of stream editors?
 a. gedit and kate
 b.
 Nano and Joe
 c. vi and Nano